rust-lang/rust/src/doc/guide-testing.md

-For benchmarks relating to processing/generating data, one can set the `bytes` field to the number of bytes consumed/produced in each iteration; this will used to show the throughput of the benchmark.
+For benchmarks relating to processing/generating data, one can set the `bytes` field to the number of bytes consumed/produced in each iteration; this will be used to show the throughput of the benchmark.
 This must be the amount used in each iteration, *not* the total amount.